prasangeet/Pathfinding/README.md

 ```

 ### Step 3: Write and Compile the C++ Code
-Create a `dijkstra.cpp` file with the following content:
+Navigate to `algorithm/` and create a `dijkstra.cpp` file with the following content:
 ```cpp
 #include <iostream>
 #include <vector>